jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2026-03-27-what-i-learned-from-4-years-of-crossfit-and-why-you-should-consider-training-too/index.md

 All of this leads to a fundamental mindset shift: training at the end of the day becomes a reward, not a punishment.

 When you have that mentality, a lot of things change.
-Instead of thinking, "oh, I have to go to the gym today" and being unhappy about it, it's the exact opposite.
-I get through my workday knowing that come 5:30 PM, I'm going to hit my CrossFit class and I'll be so happy in my element.
+Instead of thinking, "Oh, I have to go to the gym today," and being unhappy about it, it's the exact opposite.
+I get through my workday knowing that come 5:30 PM, I'm going to hit my CrossFit class, and I'll be so happy in my element.

 ### 🥗 Ripple effects: Lifestyle and consistency